troy896/magisk-files/note.md

-## Magisk 4da7e219-delta by HuskyDG
+## Magisk bce92d4c-delta by HuskyDG

-- Update internal MagiskHide option for extension (need Riru unshare v4.0)
+- Don't abort Recovery install if system partition cannot be mounted.

 ### Diffs to official Magisk